ANZCOR Guidelines

 This guideline is provided by ANZCOR to assist health professionals who have been trained in paediatric basic life support (PBLS) and who are acting as first responders to significant clinical deterioration or cardiorespiratory arrest in infants and children in healthcare settings (and other environments).
 The guideline describes the initial vital steps to be performed by rescuers while they wait for other advanced practitioners, advanced equipment, and resuscitative drugs to become available.

-The epidemiology, pathophysiology, and common aetiologies of paediatric cardiorespiratory arrest are quite different from those in adult or newborn arrest.3 Cardiorespiratory arrest in infants and children is not usually the result of a primary cardiac cause, but instead is the final result of progressive respiratory failure or shock.
-In the paediatric population, cardiorespiratory arrest is usually preceded by a period of deterioration, which eventually results in cardiorespiratory failure, bradycardia, and eventually, cardiorespiratory arrest.
+The epidemiology, pathophysiology, and common aetiologies of paediatric cardiorespiratory arrest are quite different from those in adult or newborn arrest.26 Cardiorespiratory arrest in infants and children is not usually the result of a primary cardiac cause, but instead is the final result of progressive respiratory failure or shock.
+In the paediatric population, cardiorespiratory arrest is usually preceded by a period of deterioration, which may proceed to cardiorespiratory failure, bradycardia, and eventually, cardiorespiratory arrest.
 Even in children with congenital cardiac disease, where cardiorespiratory arrest may have a primary cardiac cause, the aetiology is often distinct from adults.
 That being said, early recognition and appropriate early management of children with a cardiac arrhythmia as a cause of their cardiac arrest is vital to provide the best chance of neurologically intact survival.

-To reflect these differences, the ideal sequence of basic life support (BLS) is different in the paediatric, newborn and adult populations.
+To reflect these differences, BLS guidelines have been tailored for the paediatric, newborn and adult populations.
 This must be balanced against the educational advantages of training using a general BLS algorithm.

-• Health professionals working in settings where they are responsible for the care of infants and children should be trained in paediatric basic life support (PBLS) [Good Practice Statement]
+· Health professionals working in settings where they are responsible for the care of infants and children should be trained in paediatric basic life support (PBLS).

-• Lay persons and other health professionals should be trained in general basic life support (BLS) [Good Practice Statement]
+· Lay persons and other health professionals should be trained in general BLS.

 Guideline 12.1 applies to children and infants.
-It does not refer in detail to the resuscitation of the newborn which may be found in ANZCOR Guidelines 13.1 to 13.10.
+It does not refer in detail to the resuscitation of the newborn which can be found in ANZCOR Guidelines 13.1 to 13.10.

-For health professionals caring for both adults and children, this guideline should act as an adjunct to the Basic Life Support (BLS) guidelines for all age groups published by ANZCOR in Guidelines 2 to 8.
+For health professionals caring for both adults and children, this guideline should act as an adjunct to the BLS guidelines for all age groups published by ANZCOR in Guidelines 2 to 8.

 2.0